pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

 > **Note:**
 >
-> Before you maintain a node, you need to make sure that the remaining resources in the Kubernetes cluster are enough for running the TiDB cluster.
+> Before you maintain a node, make sure that the remaining resources in the Kubernetes cluster are enough for running the TiDB cluster.

 ## Maintain a node